Festival of Inquiry

 The library is open from 8.00am to 5.45pm Monday to Friday with open access for all students and staff before, during and after the school day for research, resource selection and study.

-In order to foster intellectual curiosity, reading lists for the girls are available on the library catalogue which may be accessed via the networked computers in school or via the pupils' Citrix connection.
+In order to foster intellectual curiosity, reading lists for the girls are available on the library catalogue which may be accessed via the networked computers in school or via the intranet.

 The library keeps its resources regularly updated.
 16 networked computers are available on the upper level.
 This pleasant and spacious environment not only celebrates national events such as Book Week and World Book Day, but is also home to pupils' work in cross-curricular displays.
 Four book clubs regularly meet in the library, one for UIII and LIV, one for UIV, one for LV and another for UV.

 The library staff are always on hand to help and respond to individual requests and the Librarian is pleased to arrange author visits, clubs, promotional trips, quizzes and competitions, as well as offer induction sessions to new pupils and information literacy through PSHE.
-Recent author visits have included Malorie Blackman (currently the Children's Laureate), John Boyne, Christopher Lloyd and Sally Gardner.
+Recent author visits have included Paul Twivy, children's author and a visit from Joanna Jolly - author, journalist and Abbey alumna.

 From geography field trips to Lulworth Cove to the Good Food Show in Birmingham, the Senior School offers a wide variety of curriculum based day trips.
 Modern Foreign Language trips are very popular with girls travelling to France, Germany, Salamanca and Santander.
 The Concert Band, Orchestra and Choir tour often with the most recent Orchestra tour to Belgium.